|

 • Faster cooking: The cooking time in the air fryer is much shorter.

-They cook food in a less time because the hot air focuses directly on the food, whereas an oven has to heat the air within its much larger space.
+They cook food in less time because the hot air focuses directly on the food, whereas an oven has to heat the air within its much larger space.

 How to Convert Oven Recipes to Air Fryer